“MBI” — Hospitable & Raucous

 Last Call

-The MBI ceased operating in April 1967 and was mostly destroyed by a January 1968 fire (during an ice storm).
-After the fire, it stood for several years as an empty shell surrounded by weeds.
+The MBI was mostly destroyed in a January 1968 fire (50+ local firefighters fought the blaze during an ice storm).
+Afterward it stood for several years as an empty shell surrounded by overgrown weeds.
 Howag Corp, an investment group led by Walter Mihm and Oscar Williams, acquired the MBI’s inactive liquor license in September 1968.
-After sitting dormant for many years (held by Judge Harry Lane, Jr.), the license was transferred and used at the Haul Out Restaurant on the river at the foot of West Street which opened in 1978.
-It later became Sallee Tee’s Grille (from 1999-2012) and today it’s the Beach Tavern.
+After sitting dormant for years (held by Judge Harry Lane, Jr.), the license was transferred and used at the Haul Out Restaurant on the river at the foot of West Street which opened in 1978.
+The spot later became the popular Sallee Tee’s Grille (from 1999-2012) and today it’s the Beach Tavern.

-The old MBI land is now occupied by the Sands Point South condominiums.
-Opened for Fall 1974, the Valentine Street complex had 58 units (starting at $26,990) with a tennis court and pool on the property.
-Decorated in a “contemporary colonial-style with warm earth-tone colors,” project developers were the NJR Development Corp. and Driftwood Associates.
+The land is now occupied by the Sands Point South condominiums.
+Opened for Fall 1974, the Valentine Street complex had 58 units (starting at $26,990) with tennis court and pool.
+Seven buildings decorated in a “contemporary colonial-style with warm earth-tone colors,” the project developers were the NJR Development Corp. and Driftwood Associates.
+The first two families to take occupancy were the young Kilgour and Birnbaum couples, according to the December 1974 Asbury Park Press.

 More: